Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Proposed Approach

 \section{Proposed Approach}

 In this section, we lay out details of our method.
 We begin with a formal problem statement of our fusion approach (Section \ref{sec:problemstatement}).
 Having done so, we identify three key properties that need to be satisfied during the fusion process (Section \ref{sec:fusionfuncproperties}).
-We subsequently present the fusion function (Sec. \ref{sec:grufusionfunc}) and our novel modifications to the default optimization procedure (Sec. \ref{sec:fusrepimprovement}), all designed to satisfy the properties mentioned previously.
+We subsequently present the design of the fusion function (Sec. \ref{sec:grufusionfunc}) and our novel modifications to the default optimization procedure (Sec. \ref{sec:fusrepimprovement}), all designed to satisfy the properties mentioned previously.
+A GRU based implementation of the proposed fusion function is described in Sec.~\ref{sec:fusion_implementation_gru}.